Mako (The Legend of Korra): Firebending

-Mako is highly skilled in Firebending which utilizes chinese martial arts techniques of Changquan, Shaolinquan, Lóng Xíng Mó Qiáo and Xing Yi Quan.
+Mako is highly skilled in Firebending which utilizes chinese martial arts techniques of changquan, Shaolin kung fu, Southern Dragon kung fu and xingyiquan.
 Firebending represents the element of power, and is categorized as the most aggressive of the "four bending arts".
 Firebending involves "external styles" that prioritize one's legwork (as opposed to the arms) and emphasizes "kicking over hand fighting"; the highly technical kicking strikes are meant to "extend as far as possible" without compromising balance.
 This is intended to sacrifice defence for optimized preemptive strikes and attrition warfare.

 Mako implements "a modern hybrid-martial arts style of firebending" that he developed as a pro-bending athlete; which primarily involves a series of defensive weaving and dodging patterns quickly followed by successive spurts of offense.
 This technique compensates for firebending's inherent lack of defence; rendering Mako capable of defeating an entire pro-bending team by himself.
 Outside of pro-bending, Mako demonstrated great skill in traditional firebending combat.
 The raw strength of his firebending is considerable, as he is able to offset a large and point-blank explosion unharmed.